CaroVreeswijk/CaroVreeswijk/README.md

 * I listen to music a lot
   * I mostly listen to Kpop and Jpop
 * I am a student
-* Programming languages I know a thing or two of:
+* I am familiar with the following prorgamming languages
   * Java
   * Python
   * C++
+* I also know a thing or two about:
+  * Linux
+  * Probably other stuff that I forgot about :)